savaslabs/savaslabs.github.io/_pages/digital-project-manager.md

 ## The position

-We are looking to add an **entry to mid level digital project manager** to help support our core team.
-The right candidate collaborates, communicates, and leads effectively both working with internal team members but also with clients.
-The position will require some technical knowledge for how the web works and **a strong eagerness to learn** even more on the topic as you will play a key role on software development projects.
-Other tasks include **coordinating client and internal communication, calendars, and schedules** and managing budget, schedule, and client expectations across multiple projects.
-You love to streamline processes and make things more efficient.
-You enjoy planning, organization and are easily excited by spreadsheets and calendars.
-Perhaps above all, this person is a very strong communicator, curious problem-solver, and motivated self-starter.
-You will work under the mentorship of the executive and operations teams and will work with a **team primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
-We are looking to fill the role in [Durham, NC](/durham) but **will consider the right remote candidate.**
+We are looking to bring on a **digital project manager** to steward our projects to  success for all stakeholders.
+The right candidate collaborates, communicates, and leads effectively both internally and with clients.
+The position will require some technical knowledge or project management experience.
+Both would be great, but regardless, **an eagerness to learn** is something all Savasians share.
+Key responsibilities include managing budget, tracking and reporting project progress, helping to identify and limit risks, and above all, owning the success of each project you manage.
+Expect to be deeply immersed in projects, not simply reporting on them.
+You will regularly assign tasks, test UX and functionality, investigate and troubleshoot issues across multiple projects in a given day.
+You will work closely with company leadership and a **team primarily located in [Durham, NC](/durham)**, though we have a number of team members and supporting contractors that work remotely.
+We are looking to fill the role in [Durham, NC](/durham).

 ## Working at Savas Labs